ctwardy/AoC_2022/README.md

 **Nbdev**: `nbdev_prep` caught a leftover day3 cell at the bottom of my day4 notebook.
 Cool.
 But after fixing, the running preview still didn’t have day4.
 But stopping and re-running did.
 Guess that’s a thing.

+## Day5: Supply Stacks

+This took me surprisingly long.
+I had the example parsed in 45 minutes, but then realized `move()` would be easier with stacks, and iterating on that entered a regress.
+Once the example ran, Part 1 followed with one tweak, then Part 2 needed only a quick rewrite of `move()`.

+**Nbdev**: GitHub CI still failed.
+(1) I had an unused `import numpy` but my `settings.ini` didn’t declare a `numpy` dependency.
+I dropped the import.
+(2) I had used 3.10 type hints like `int|str`.
+Bumped `settings.ini` to specify 3.10.
+(3) But it still installed 3.9.15, which now failed to satisfy `settings.ini`.